tabbu-syeda/Hello-World/README.md

 # Hello-World
-Try something new
+Trying something new

-I am an aspiring developre, trying to do something out of the box.
+I am an aspiring developer, trying to do something out of the box.